mweidner037/list-positions/README.md

 ### Features

-**Performance** Our list data structures have a small memory footprint, fast edits, and small saved states. <!-- See our [performance measurements](TODO) for a 260k op text-editing trace. -->
+**Performance** Our list data structures have a small memory footprint, fast edits, and small saved states.
+See our [benchmark results](#performance) for a 260k op text-editing trace.

 **Collaboration** Lists can share the same positions even across devices.
 Even in the face of concurrent edits, Positions are always globally unique, and you can insert a new position anywhere in a list.
 To make this possible, the library essentially implements a list CRDT ([Fugue](https://arxiv.org/abs/2305.00583)), but with a more flexible API.